I am an Assistant Professor in the Department of Social and Political Sciences at Bocconi University.

-My research focuses on comparative political institutions and political parties.
-I investigate how features of the competitive environment – such as electoral institutions and polarization – affect parties’ behavior in the electoral arena and in legislatures.
+My primary research focuses on political parties.
+I investigate how features of the competitive environment – such as electoral institutions – affect parties’ behavior in the electoral arena and in legislatures.
 This agenda mainly focuses on intra-party politics, electoral competition, and multi-party elections.
-I also study with experiments how information affects voters’ behavior.

 Research